 Troop 535 Build Relationships at their School

-For their Bronze Award, Troop 535 built a buddy bench for students congregate and make new friends at Station Camp Middle School.
+For their Bronze Award, Troop 535 built a buddy bench for students to congregate and make new friends at Station Camp Middle School.
 The bench works to spread inclusion and kindness and works to eliminate bullying and loneliness.